Canto IV – The Valley

 or else risk their circles

-stamped and crushed without a trace –
+stamped and crushed into speckled,

-it is known and recorded in this valley’s annals
+and recorded in this valley’s annals

-the sun itself wilted a paler yellow
+that the star above wilted a frailer yellow

 when the sky first emptied

-for their thundered bellow.
+for their thunderclap bellow.

 So count your step